Main content

 Mentorships

 Gain new insights from leaders in your field of interest as you connect with a mentor working in the Greater Rochester Area.
-Also, you will select a faculty member to guide you through your final research project.

 Study with the President